mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 ```

 Within this module we first import the `HashMap` implementation from the standard library.
-We also include `shortener::Shortener;`, which will help us to shorten the URLs in the next step.
+We also include `shortener::Shortener;`, which helps us shorten the URLs in the next step.
 Don't worry too much about that for now.
-By convention, we implement a `new()` method to create a new Repository struct with an empty `HashMap` and a new `Shortener`.
+By convention, we implement a `new()` method to create a `Repository` struct with an empty `HashMap` and a new `Shortener`.
 Additionally, we have two methods, `store` and `lookup`.

 `store` takes a URL and writes it to our in-memory HashMap storage.
-It uses our yet to be defined shortener to create a unique id.
+It uses our yet-to-be-defined shortener to create a unique id.
 It returns the shortened ID for the entry.
-`lookup` gets a given ID from the storage and returns it as an `Option`.
-If the ID is found, the return value will be `Some(url)`, if there is no match it will return `None`.
+`lookup` gets a given ID from the storage, and returns it as an `Option`.
+If the ID is found, the return value will be `Some(url)`; if there is no match it will return `None`.

 Note that we convert the string slices (`&str`) to `String` using the `to_string()` method.
 This way we don't need to deal with [lifetimes](https://doc.rust-lang.org/book/lifetimes.html).
 As a beginner, don't think too hard about them.

-## Advanced remarks (can safely be skipped)
+## Additional remarks (can safely be skipped)

-A seasoned (Rust) Programmer might do a few things differently here.
+A seasoned (Rust) developer™ might do a few things differently here.
 Did you notice the tight coupling between the repository and the shortener?
 In a production system, `Repository` and `Shortener` might simply be concrete implementations of traits (which are a bit like interfaces in other languages, but more powerful).
-For example, `Repository` would implement `Cache` trait:
+For example, `Repository` could implement a `Cache` trait:

 ```rust
 trait Cache {